Vets-Who-Code/web-curriculum/weekTwo/dayOne.md

 #### HTML Homework

-Start thinking about your portfolio placement of bacis HTML elements and place them on a file.
+Start thinking about your portfolio placement of basic HTML elements and place them on a file.